 The Beginning

-The cycling the Alps adventures began in 2008, when Cyclopaat had his first real high mountains trip: through Germany (Tegernsee) and Austria (Feldkirchen) Paula and he arrived in Prato for the epic climb of the Stelvio from that end.
+The cycling the Alps adventures began in 2008, when Cyclopaat had his first real high mountains trip: through Germany (Tegernsee) and Austria (Feldkirchen), Paula and he arrived in Prato for the epic climb of the Stelvio from that end.

-Obviously the absolute highlight of that trip, but the Gerlitzen and the Nockalmstrasse were fine treats too…
+Obviously the absolute highlight of that trip, but the Gerlitzen and the Nockalmstrasse (1, 2) were fine treats too…

 The name of the latter might ring a bell, but for the Gerlitzen your reaction probably is “The what?!”.
-And at the time he cycled it, there wasn’t even much info on the most common col info sites…
+And at the time he cycled it, there wasn’t even much info on most common col info sites…

 The year after that, he continued cycling the Alps by getting up the full length – and forks – of the Grossglockner from Bruck.
-In (mostly) bad weather and with no views at the summits, still an experience well worth the effort.

 The lack of views was compensated for years later, when in 2017 he returned there.